TagOne Named Winner in FDA’s New Era of Smarter Food Safety Traceability Challenge

-TagOne, a leader in transparency technologies for the food, supplement and CBD industries, submitted a low cost, blockchain solution that companies throughout the supply chain, especially those on the Traceability List, can upload FDA required data either digitally or with customised spreadsheets.
+TagOne, a leader in transparency technologies for the food, supplement, and CBD industries, submitted a low-cost, blockchain solution that companies throughout the supply chain, especially those on the Traceability List, can upload FDA-required data either digitally or with customized spreadsheets.

 Making the food supply more digitally connected and traceable will help the FDA respond more quickly to outbreaks and learn more about what causes them and how to prevent them in the future.
 The proposed rules aim to achieve end-to-end food traceability that involves everyone in the supply chain from seed to sale.
 To achieve this level of participation, an accessible solution is needed to cater to smaller companies.